 Knight argues that, while the problem plays often display a negative spirit, the tragedies display glimpses of affirmation:

 Knight regards The Tempest as the crowning achievement of Shakespeare’s final period.
 He says that many of the characters and incidents recall earlier Shakespeare plays.
 “In Antonio and Sebastian, the tempter and the tempted, plotting murder for a crown, we can see more than traces of Macbeth.”24 Ariel recalls Puck, Caliban recalls Falstaff, etc. Knight says that, in The Tempest, Shakespeare doesn’t follow any existing story, history, or play.
-(But those who subscribe to the Tempest-Cuttyhunk Theory might say that Shakespeare was following Gosnold’s account of his shipwreck.)
+(But those who subscribe to the Tempest-Cuttyhunk Theory might say that Shakespeare was following accounts of Gosnold’s voyage.)
 Shakespeare brings out all his old themes, and sums up his work.25

 Like other Shakespeare characters, Prospero is a scholar who is unfit for politics.
 He is betrayed, and retreats to his solitude, like Timon.
 One wonders if this theme of “Betrayal and Retreat” had a personal meaning for Shakespeare.
 Didn’t he retreat from the court in his last years?
 This retreat, this solitude, probably made him more productive.27